holygeek/git-number/README.markdown

 ## How it works ##

-'git-id' is a perl script that does two things:
+`git-id` is a perl script that does two things:

-1. Runs "git status" and inserts a number before each file reported by "git status"
+1. Runs `git status` and inserts a number before each file reported by `git status`
 2. Show and save a copy of the output to a file (.git/gitids.txt)

 (If you're pedantic then it does four things)

-'git-list' is a perl script that converts numbers and ranges to their equivalent filenames from the previous run of 'git-id'.
+`git-list` is a perl script that converts numbers and ranges to their equivalent filenames from the previous run of `git-id`.

-'git-number' uses 'git-list' to convert all its numbers and ranges arguments to filenames and passes them down to git.
+`git-number` uses `git-list` to convert all its numbers and ranges arguments to filenames and passes them down to git.

 ## Caveat ##